MrMarshall12/tp/README.md

 ---

 ## 🍲 About
-* ServeMate is a desktop address book created for **administrative staff** for tingkat food delivery to manage their customer contacts for delivery planning.
+* **ServeMate** is a desktop application designed to help administrative staff of Tingkat caterers organize customer contacts and delivery details.
-* Most user interactions can be carried out easily using a **Command Line Interface (CLI)**.
+* Optimized for fast typing using text-based commands, **ServeMate** allows you to quickly add, update, and retrieve customer records without navigating through complicated menus.

 ## 🚀 Getting Started
 1. Check that you have **Java 17 or above** installed, using the following command: